nvtkaszpir/vagrant-gitlab-runners/README.md

 vagrant up --provider=<providername>
 ```

-Remember to go to Gitlab CI and remode dead workers.
+Remember to go to GitLab CI and remove dead workers.